GaneshWiz07/TRUTHLENS-DEEPFAKE-DETECTOR/README.md

 3. Add it to your Supabase project's environment variables
 4. The edge functions will automatically use it for enhanced detection

-### Chrome Extension Setup

-1. Navigate to `chrome-extension/` directory
-2. Follow the installation guide in `chrome-extension/README.md`
-3. Load the extension in Chrome Developer Mode
-4. Configure with your API token from the dashboard

 ## 🚀 Deployment